awslabs/aws-embedded-metrics-node/README.md

 AWS_EMF_AGENT_ENDPOINT="udp://127.0.0.1:1000"
 ```

 **EnvironmentOverride**: Short circuit auto-environment detection by explicitly defining how events should be sent.
+This is not supported through programatic access due to [#43](https://github.com/awslabs/aws-embedded-metrics-node/issues/43).

 Valid values include: